red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

 Can red wigglers, Indian blues, and nightcrawlers live together in a worm bin?

 Yes!
-All 3 species can co-exist happily in a worm bin or vermicompost pile
+All 3 species can co-exist happily in a worm bin or vermicompost pile.

-As a general rule, 1 lb of worms per square feet of bin or pile space is a good benchmark.
 However, we don’t recommend starting with that amount until you have the hang of things.

-For an indoor worm bin with 2-3 square feet of bin space, we recommend starting with 1 pound of worms.
+For an indoor worm bin with 2-3 square feet of bin space, we recommend starting with 1/2 to 1 pound of worms.
 For outdoor bins or piles, we recommend starting with 1-2 lbs.
 In both cases the worms should breed and expand their population over time.

 How much food will compost worms eat per day?

-That said, worm farming is part art - we recommend monitoring the worm’s eating and adjust accordingly.
+That said, worm farming is part art - we recommend monitoring the worms' eating and adjust accordingly.
 If the worms are finishing the food in 24 hours then increase the amount per feeding.
 If it is taking 4-5 days for the worms to finish the food, then feed a little less in subsequent feedings.

 Where can I purchase compost worms online?